Counters

-In Exercise 1.2, you learned how to use an IC chip to display numbers on a 7-segment display.
+In the previous exercise, you learned how to use an IC chip to display numbers on a 7-segment display.
 Now, we will expand our setup to use our 7-segment display as a counter going from 0 to 9!

 The exercises in this course build on each other with increasing levels of difficulty.
 Take a moment to make sure you have understood everything so far, and refer to the Resources page if you need any help!